BACHD rats overexpress full-length human mutant HTT (mHTT) with 97 alternating CAA/CAG repeats on a bacterial artificial chromosome (BAC).

 QPS Neuropharmacology is ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.

-We would be happy to test your compounds in our BACHD transgenic rat model!
+We are happy to evaluate the efficacy of your compound in the BACHD rat model!
 The most common readouts are:

 Looking for something else?
 Please contact us!